 If this wasn’t split you could say it was a TKL board, as it is lacking the numerical pad on the right.
 This board is split into two halves with up to 20 inches of separation.
 The left half of the board features 10 extra keys, eight being macros, and the other two made for advanced commands.

-There is no software required to get the RGB shining and it feels robust and ready for anything, making this the best split keyboard for gaming in our round-up.
+There is no software required to get the RGB shining and it feels robust and ready for anything, making the Kinesis FreeStyle Edge RGB our top pick for the best split keyboard you can buy right now.

 Attractive minimal design